Bahrain's Mental Health Hospitals Have Become Drug Stores

-Manama, Bahrain, (Al-Araby Al-Jadeed) – Um Fatima, 52, sat down to recount the details behind her history of depression.
-For two decades, Umm Fatima did not receive any therapy sessions to help her assimilate into the community and conduct her affairs as just another person.
-She claims that the hospital – only one of its kind in Bahrain specializing in mental health – is simply handing out medication.
+By Islam Al-Zeyni Manama, Bahrain, (Al-Araby Al-Jadeed)– Um Fatima, 52, sits to recount the history of depression.
+For two decades, she received no therapy to help her assimilate into the community and to live her life normally.
+She claims that the hospital – the only one of its kind in Bahrain specializing in mental health – simply hands out medication.

-“I need a human being to hear me and understand me, to understand that medicine is no substitute human interaction and kindness.”
+“I need a human being to hear me and understand me, to understand that medicine is no substitute human interaction and kindness,” she says.

-Ahmad Al-Garibi, a physician researching patterns of psychiatry in Bahrain, issued a study in October 2015 stating that depression was a primary concern in the country, occupying 33.4% of all medical cases.
+Um Fatima suffers from bipolar disorder, a condition characterized by alternating periods of depression and euphoria, according to the U.S. National Institute of Mental Health.
+Ahmad Al-Garibi, a physician researching patterns of psychiatry in Bahrain, issued a study in October 2015 stating that depression was a major concern, constituting 33.4 percent of all medical cases.

-A mother of another patient, who spoke on condition of anonymity, said that her son’s struggle with schizophrenia was only treated with drugs to keep them quiet and docile, but left him unable to reintegrate with society.
-She lamented this, saying only those better off were being forced to pay for expensive care in private clinics.
+A mother of one patient, who spoke on condition of anonymity, said her son’s struggle with schizophrenia was only treated with drugs that kept him quiet and docile, but left him unable to reintegrate into society.
+She says they have been forced to seek expensive treatment in private clinics.

-A doctor at the hospital who declined to be blamed explained that the lack of therapy sessions was due to a shortage in psychologists.
-As a result, he and his colleagues spend only a few minutes a day with as many as fifty patients per physician.
+A hospital doctor, refusing blame said the lack of therapy sessions was due to a shortage of psychologists.
+He and his colleagues spend only a few minutes a day with each patient when they have 50 patients per physician.

 Behavioural Therapy Equipment

-Sharifa Suwar; a behavioural and cognitive therapy specialist, confirmed that psychiatric patients needed between 12 and 14 sessions, focusing on rehabilitation and addressing patient concerns regarding their own perceptions of their life and person as well as their mental state.
+Sharifa Suwar; a behavioral and cognitive therapy specialist, confirmed that psychiatric patients need between 12 and 14 sessions, focusing on rehabilitation and addressing concerns about themselves, their lives, and their mental state.

-The rise of psychiatric patients coincided with a budgetary increase from $14 million in 2010 to $28 million in 2016, out of a general budget of $1.254 billion set for Bahrain’s health sector.
+The rise in the number of psychiatric patients coincided with a budgetary increase from $14 million in 2010 to $28 million in 2016, out of a general budget of $1.254 billion set aside for Bahrain’s health sector.

-According to Khaled Said, a regional advisor on mental health, the budget increase was attributed to greater spending for 80 different medicines as well as an expanded staff of 600 employees at the hospital.
-But this was not reflected in the number of psychologists hired, which only increased from 47 to 50 in five years and remains below the global standard set by the WHO of 20-30 doctors per 100,000 citizens.
-Currently, Bahrain only provides 3.6 doctors per 100,000 citizens.
+According to Khaled Said, a regional advisor on mental health, the budget increase was attributed to greater spending for 80 medical treatments, as well as an expanded staff of 600 employees at the hospital.
+But this was not reflected in the number of psychologists hired.
+That number went only from 47 to 50 over five years, and remains below the global standard of 20-30 doctors per 100,000 citizens set by the World Health Organization.
+Currently t3.6 doctors serve every 100,00 Bahrainis.

-In the daily care unit located in the Ibn Rushd Hospital, the head of the Behavioural Therapy Department says that there is only one doctor and occasionally two assistants patients, despite the increasing number who need rehabilitation.
+In the daily care unit of the Ibn Rushd Hospital, the head of the Behavioral Therapy Department says that there is only one doctor, and sometimes two assistants patients, despite the increasing number looking for rehabilitation.

-When asked why there were not more specialists available, she said that “there was no desire for it in Bahrain, so students were inclined to choose other fields.”
+Asked why there were not more specialists, she said: “There is no desire for it in Bahrain, so students are inclined to choose other fields.”

 Psychiatric Patients Awaiting their Sessions

-However, Umm Fatima has received none of these treatments according to her medical records, though the head of the hospital Doctor Adel Al-Awafi declined to comment, citing “doctor-patient confidentiality”.
+However, according to her medical records, Um Fatima received no such treatments, though the head of the hospital Dr. Adel Al-Awafi declined to comment, citing doctor-patient confidentiality.

 Imbalance and Disruption

-Dr. Awafi said that there were instances where it was affordable to seek care abroad, but insisted that therapy, in all its forms was available in Bahrain.
-He also said that drug therapy in the country was successful and had improved the conditions of 70% of patients, while the rest had been impacted by social conditions.
+Awafi said that there were instances where it was affordable to seek care abroad, but insisted that therapy in all its forms was available in Bahrain.
+He also said that drug therapy was successful and had improved the conditions of 70 percent of patients, while social conditions had impacted the rest.

-Doctor Michael Craig Miller, an assistant professor of psychiatry at Harvard Medical School, disagreed with this analysis.
-“Therapy is as important as anti-depressant, because it is based on the fact that our thoughts make us suffer as much as external factors.
-It can work to change our way of thinking unhealthy and give us a sense of comfort” he said.
+Dr. Michael Craig Miller, an assistant professor of psychiatry at Harvard Medical School, disagreed.
+“Therapy is as important as antidepressants, because it is based on the fact that our thoughts make us suffer as much as external factors.
+It can work to change our way of thinking unhealthily, and give us a sense of comfort,” he said.

 The Root of the Problem

-Dr. Tarek El-Madawy, owner of a private psychiatric clinic, says the problem in Bahrain is the critical lack of government-employed psychiatrists, which has driven citizens to private clinics.
-However in reviewing these private clinics, many seemed to make use of the situation by lacking scientific proof of their techniques or promoting religious-based therapy.
+Dr. Tarek El-Madawy, owner of a private psychiatric clinic, says Bahrain lacks government-employed psychiatrists, and that has driven citizens to private clinics.
+However, this investigation found that many such clinics seemed to benefit from the situation, using techniques that lacked scientific proof, or promoting religious-based therapy.

-This has meant that only 143 patients had received treatment according to official figures from 2014, with no numbers available for 2015 or 2016.
+This has meant that only 143 patients received treatment in 20014, according to official figures.
+No numbers were available for 2015 or 2016.

-When interviewed, Khalid Saaed, the World Health Organization’s Regional Adviser for Mental Health and Addiction, said that Bahrain suffers from a lack of statistics on psychiatry.
-He added that the country needed to adopt a mental health bill, be it the one suggested by the Ministry of Health or the one already in parliament since 2013.
+Khalid Saaed, the WHO’s regional adviser for mental health and addiction, says that Bahrain lacks reliable statistics about psychiatry.
+He adds that the country needs to adopt a mental health bill, be it the one suggested by the Ministry of Health, or one that has been in parliament since 2013.

 Resorting to Private Care

-Although the psychiatric hospital provides free treatment to citizens, many are choosing to receive psychiatric treatment in private clinics, believing that therapy would help them overcome their problems.
-Of those, however, some who are unable to pay the costs and appeal to charities.
-Others resort to borrowing.
+Although the psychiatric hospital provides free treatment to citizens, many choose private clinics instead, believing therapy will help them overcome their problems.
+Some of those, however, are unable to pay the costs and appeal to charities.
+Others borrow.

-Out of 50 patients interviewed in two private clinics, 18 said that their relatives had been treated first at public hospitals before moving to private clinics due to ineffectiveness.
-They asserted that the public health service detained patients and pacified them rather than helped them address their problems as happens in private care.
+Of 50 patients interviewed, in two private clinics, 18 said that their relatives had been treated first at public hospitals before moving to private clinics due to ineffectiveness.
+They asserted that, unlike in private care, the public health service detained patients and pacified them, rather than really address problems.

-Dr. Awfi said that “the hospital is working to the capacity available,” and added that those leaving the hospital for private care are perhaps looking for “more privacy”.
+“The hospital is working to the capacity available,” said Dr. Awfi, adding that those leaving the hospital for private care were perhaps looking for “more privacy”.

-However in five separate comparisons of different types of depressions, this reporter determined that those who received private-sector treatment improved and found it easier to integrate into society or to return to their studies or work.
+However, in five comparisons of different types of depression, this investigation found that those who received private-sector treatment improved and found it easier to integrate into society or return to their studies or work.

 Table: A comparison of five different depression types, being treated in both private and public healthcare.

-The average cost of treatment in the Bahraini private sector ranges between $ 110 and $ 265 per hour per session.
-A patient might need as many as two hour a week at a cost $372 a week.
-This is more than a quarter of the salary in a country where the average income is $1358.
+The average cost of treatment in the Bahraini private sector ranges between $110 and $265 per hour.
+A patient might need as many as two hours a week, at a cost $372.
+This in a country where the average income is $1,358.

-In addition, Dr. Awafi revealed that there are no provisions by Bahraini insurance companies for mental healthcare, a fact confirmed by this reporter.
-As a result, the patient is left to endure the public hospital’s drug regimen, or pay out of pocket for treatment in private clinics.
+In addition, Awafi said that Bahraini insurance companies have no provisions for mental healthcare, a fact our investigation confirmed.
+As a result, patients are left to endure the public hospital’s drug regimen or pay for treatment in private clinics.

-Bahrain’s psychiatric departments have dedicated wings for children and the elderly, and the government itself provides any medicine necessary free of charge despite the high expense, sparing patients thousands of dollars for drugs such as antipsychotics and neuroleptics.
+Bahrain’s psychiatric departments have dedicated wings for children and the elderly, and the government provides any medicine necessary, free of charge despite the high expense, sparing patients thousands of dollars for antipsychotics and neuroleptics.

-This has cost the government hospitals around $ 2.6 million, according to information obtained from the Ministry of Health.
+This has cost the government hospitals around $2.6 million, according to the Ministry of Health.

-But parents of patients interviewed believe that the drugs are not enough, insisting that therapy sessions are needed.
-To that, Dr. Awafi replies that the psychiatrists must determine it necessary in order for any patient to receive the sessions, so as to then uniquely prepare for each case..
-After that, permission must be granted from both the patient and his family or guardians.
+Parents of patients interviewed believe that the drugs are not enough, insisting that therapy is also needed.
+Awafi says that for patients to benefit from therapy the psychiatrists must determine it necessary and uniquely prepare for each case, after which permission must be granted from both the patient and their family or guardians.

 Mental Health in Limbo

-Aggravating the problem is the absence of a Mental Health Act to determine the process of treating patients or the right type of treatment.
+The absence of a Mental Health Act to determine the process of treating patients, or the right type of treatment, is making this problem worse.
 In 2013, members of the Bahraini House of Representatives submitted a bill “for the promotion of mental health services and patients’ rights”, but the proposal has yet to pass.